ansible/ansible/docsite/rst/guide_rax.rst

 Rather than include configuration inline, you may also choose to just do it as a task include or a role.

 The method above ties the configuration of a host with the provisioning step.
 This isn't always ideal and leads us onto the next section.

 .. _host_inventory:

 Host Inventory
 ``````````````

 Once your nodes are spun up, you'll probably want to talk to them again.
 The best way to handle his is to use the rax inventory plugin.

 Even for larger environments, you might have nodes spun up from other tools.
 You don't have to use Ansible to spin up guests.
-Once these are created and you wish to configure them, the Rackspace Cloud API can be used to return system grouping with the help of the rax inventory script.
-This script can be used to group resources by their eta data.
-Utilizing meta data is highly recommended in rax and can provide an easy way to sort between host groups and roles.
+Once these are created and you wish to configure them, the Rackspace Cloud API can be used to return system grouping with the
+help of the rax inventory script.
+This script can be used to group resources by their meta data.
+Utilizing meta data is highly
+recommended in rax and can provide an easy way to sort between host groups and roles.

 There are several recommended ways to manage inventory for Rackspace.
-The first is utilizing the ``rax.py`` inventory script and the second is utilizing a standard Ansible ini formatted inventory file.
+The first is utilizing the ``rax.py`` inventory script
+and the second is utilizing a standard Ansible INI-formatted inventory file.

 .. _raxpy:

 rax.py
 ++++++

 Copy ``rax.py`` from ``plugins/inventory`` into your inventory directory.
-You can specify credentials for ``rax.py`` utilizing the ``RAX_CREDS_FILE`` environment variable
+You can specify credentials
+for ``rax.py`` utilizing the ``RAX_CREDS_FILE`` environment variable

 .. code-block:: bash

     $ RAX_CREDS_FILE=~/.raxpub ansible all -i rax.py -m setup

-``rax.py`` also accepts a ``RAX_REGION`` environment variable, which can contain an individual region, or a comma separated list of regions.
+``rax.py`` also accepts a ``RAX_REGION`` environment variable, which can contain an individual region, or a
+comma separated list of regions.

 For more information about the credentials file, see _`Credentials File`.

 When using ``rax.py``, you will not have a 'localhost' defined in the inventory.
-As mentioned previously, you will often be running most of these modules outside of the host loop, and will need 'localhost' defined.
-The recommended way to do this, would be to create an ``inventory`` directory, and place both the ``rax.py`` script and a file containing ``localhost`` in it.
-Executing ``ansible`` or ``ansible-playbook`` and specifying the ``inventory`` directory instead of an individual file, will cause ansible to evaluate each file in that directory for inventory.
+As mentioned previously, you will
+often be running most of these modules outside of the host loop, and will need 'localhost' defined.
+The recommended
+way to do this, would be to create an ``inventory`` directory, and place both the ``rax.py`` script and a file containing
+``localhost`` in it.
+Executing ``ansible`` or ``ansible-playbook`` and specifying the ``inventory`` directory instead
+of an individual file, will cause ansible to evaluate each file in that directory for inventory.

 .. code-block:: bash

     $ RAX_CREDS_FILE=~/.raxpub ansible all -i inventory/ -m setup

-The ``rax.py`` inventory script will output information similar to the following information, which will be utilized for inventory and discoverable hostvars:
+The ``rax.py`` inventory script will output information similar to the following information, which will be utilized for
+inventory and discoverable hostvars:

 .. code-block:: json